-This Live Online Training covers different aspects of specifications for Active Pharmaceutical Ingredients (APIs = Drug Substances), biological substances and pharmaceutical drug products from an analytical and regulatory perspective.
-The examples presented will help the participants to define or to evaluate specifications in their daily work.
+This Live Online Training covers all aspects of specifications for Active Pharmaceutical Ingredients (APIs = Drug Substances), biological substances and pharmaceutical drug products from an analytical and a registration perspective.

 The analytical result, which will be compared to the specification, is affected by the variability of the measurement itself and depends also on the sampling process and on the variability of the manufacturing process of the tested product itself.
 This makes statistical considerations essential and consideration of the associated measurement uncertainties vital when setting or complying with specifications.

-For our webinars, we use Cisco WebEx, one of the leading suppliers of online meetings.
-At https://www.webex.com/test-meeting.html you can check if your system meets the necessary requirements for the participation at a WebEx meeting and at the same time install the necessary plug-in.
-Please just enter your name and email address for the test.
+For our Live Online Training Courses and Webinars, we use Cisco WebEx, one of the leading suppliers of online meetings.
+At http:// www.webex.com/test-meeting.html you can check if your system meets the necessary requirements for the participation at a WebEx meeting and at the same time install the necessary plug-in.
+Please just enter your name and e-mail address for the test.
 If the installation is not possible because of your rights for the computer system, please contact your IT department.
 WebEx is a standard nowadays and the necessary installation is fast and easy.

 Basic Principles for Setting of Release and Shelf-life Specifications

 - Changes over time and shelf life specification

 - Process Capability